What counts as bad credit for mortgage purposes?

 Speak to a specialist broker

-A broker who works with adverse-credit lenders will tell you which products you’re likely to qualify for, what deposit you’ll need, and what rates to expect.
+A broker who works with adverse-credit lenders will tell you which products you are likely to qualify for, the deposit you will need, and the rates to expect.

 - 04